Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 ## Unstaking workflow

+Unstaking aBNBc adds an additional approval step — Step 1.
+Unstaking aBNBb workflow starts from Step 2.

+1. For aBNBc only, user sends a request to the `aBNBc::approve(aBNBb.address, amount)` to let the `aBNBb` smart contract transfer the user's Liquid tokens.

-1. User sends a request to the `BinancePool::unstake(amount)` on Binance Smart Chain. `amount` specifies the amount to be released back to the user.
+2. User sends a request to the `BinancePool::unstake(amount)` on Binance Smart Chain. `amount` specifies the amount to be released back to the user.

-2. BinancePool verifies the request checking the `minimal_stake_value` and `balance_of_user`, then executes `aBNBb::burn()` to burn the bond tokens that are equivalent to the initial stake+accumulated reward.
+3. BinancePool verifies the request checking the `minimal_stake_value` and `balance_of_user`, then executes `aBNBb::burn()` to burn the bond tokens that are equivalent to the initial stake+accumulated reward.
 Then `BinancePool` issues an `UnstakePending()` event with the staker and amount parameters.

-3. BNB backend service detects the `UnstakePending()` event and creates a record in Postgres database, then starts to check the database for new `Unstake` requests every day at 00:00.
+4. BNB backend service detects the `UnstakePending()` event and creates a record in Postgres database, then starts to check the database for new `Unstake` requests every day at 00:00.
 If it finds a new `Unstake` request, it executes `sideChainUnbond(bsc, validatorAddress, totalPendingAmount)` on the Binance Chain where `totalPendingAmount` specifies the aggregate pending amount to unstake for different users and `validatorAddress` specifies the address of one of the validators from the Ankr set to get `totalPendingAmount` from.

-4. After the `UnbondTime`, `intermediaryAddress` receives `undelegated(unbonded)` funds.
+5. After the `UnbondTime`, `intermediaryAddress` receives `undelegated(unbonded)` funds.
 Then the BNB backend service makes a cross-chain transaction to `operatorAddress` on Binance Smart Chain.

-5. Upon the cross-transaction completion, the unstaked amount ends up at `operatorAddress`.
+6. Upon the cross-transaction completion, the unstaked amount ends up at `operatorAddress`.
 Then the BNB backend service executes `BinancePool::distributeRewards({value: totalPendingAmount})` on Binance Smart Chain to distribute stakes and rewards to the users.

 ## Additional information